Lymph node surgery – RPLND

 How is RPLND surgery done?

 You will need to have a general anaesthetic for this operation.
 It is a long operation, usually lasting a number of hours.
 It involves a cut from the top of your tummy (abdomen) down to below your belly button to allow the surgeon to remove the lymph nodes that are behind your organs.
-These nodes lie between your kidneys and the blood vessels that carry blood to and from the heart.
+These nodes lie alongside your kidneys and the main blood vessels in your abdomen (tummy area).

 Your wound